dfo-pacific-science/dfo-salmon-ontology/docs/adr/003-iri-versioning-policy.md

 3. **Stability**: Prevents breaking changes for existing users
 4. **Standards Compliance**: Follows OBO Foundry and W3C best practices

+## Alternatives Considered

+1. **GitHub-based IRIs**: Using GitHub raw URLs as identifiers
+   - **Rejected**: GitHub URLs can change with repository moves, less stable than W3ID

+2. **Local IRIs**: Using local identifiers without resolvable URLs
+   - **Rejected**: Would prevent external systems from resolving and understanding our terms

+3. **DOI-based IRIs**: Using Digital Object Identifiers for versioning
+   - **Rejected**: DOIs are better for publications than ontology terms; W3ID is more appropriate for semantic web resources

+4. **No Versioning**: Using only base IRIs without version information
+   - **Rejected**: Would make it impossible to track changes and maintain backward compatibility

 ## Consequences

 **Positive:**